Physics-informed machine learning for combustion: A review

-For subsonic combustion, Bode \textit{et al.} \cite{Bode202101_subfilter} first used the physics-informed enhanced super-resolution generative adversarial network (PI-ESR-GAN) to model turbulent combustion.
-As shown in Figure \ref{fig: PI-ESR-GAN}, the PI-ESR-GAN framework combines unsupervised deep learning with physics-informed loss functions, employing a two-step training methodology to enhance network generalization, particularly for extrapolation tasks.
+Given the inherent complexity of combustion modeling, researchers have further augmented the regular discrete PINNs with generative modeling techniques, such as GANs.
+Compared to discriminative modeling approaches, generative modeling demonstrates superior capability in capturing small-scale turbulence dynamics \cite{Bode202101_subfilter} and refining predictions of discontinuous features \cite{Wang202311_PI-GAN-RDC}.
+Bode \textit{et al.} \cite{Bode202101_subfilter} first used the physics-informed enhanced super-resolution generative adversarial network (PI-ESR-GAN) to model turbulent combustion.
+As shown in Figure \ref{fig: flow_SR}(b), the PI-ESR-GAN framework combines unsupervised deep learning with physics-informed loss functions, employing a two-step training methodology to enhance network generalization, particularly for extrapolation tasks.
 In decaying turbulence tests involving turbulent mixing, the model demonstrated strong \textit{a priori} and \textit{a posteriori} performance, with the physics-informed continuity loss term proving essential.
 The PI-ESR-GAN methodology has been extended to diverse combustion configurations, demonstrating remarkable versatility.
 In spray combustion applications, the model was successfully implemented for different cases, with validation against experimental data revealing superior predictive capability compared to classical LES approaches \cite{Bode202201_spray}.
 For lean premixed combustion and gas turbine combustors, by developing a modified architecture for finite-rate chemistry flow, the enhanced model demonstrated superior accuracy in both \textit{a priori} and \textit{a posteriori} validations while maintaining computational efficiency \cite{Bode202210_FRC}.
 For turbulent non-premixed flames, a multi-mesh strategy was developed to optimize prediction accuracy across different grid resolutions, enabling reliable extrapolation to untrained Reynolds numbers \cite{Bode202210_nonuniform}.